anthonyk2923/haunted-house-hackathon/README.md

 ## weekend long hackathon in chicago by hackclub

-Colobaorated with Andrew Kaufman ( https://github.com/andrewk2929 )
+collaborated with Andrew Kaufman ( https://github.com/andrewk2929 )